 The Outcomes Statement is a regulatory requirement, set by the Financial Conduct Authority (FCA), which came into effect on 9th December 2019.
 This is designed to show you how the loans available on our platform have performed with respect to actual levels of default versus our expectations in the last financial year.
-Plus, it also enables you to compare the advertised target interest rates for all open investment accounts with the actual returns received.

-We do our best to predict potential returns and defaults, but we can't guarantee anything.
+We do our best to predict potential defaults, but we can't guarantee anything.
 Whilst our past performance helps you to better understand loan performance, it cannot guarantee future performance.